 I am an Integrative Child Psychotherapist who works along side families, young people and children in Lewes, Brighton and the surrounding area.
 I hold a Masters degree in Integrative Child Psychotherapy, an Advanced Diploma in the Therapeutic Application of the Arts and a Certificate in Counselling Skills, all of which were gained at The Institute for Arts and Therapy in Education, London.
 I have also studied meditation techniques and regularly utilise mindfulness.

-I am a professional member of the UK Council for Psychotherapy (UKCP Trainee Membership, working towards full accreditation), the British Association for Counselling and Psychotherapy (BACP) and The Institute for Arts in Therapy and Education (IATE).
+I am fully accredited and registered with the UK Council for Psychotherapy (UKCP) and The Institute for Arts in Therapy and Education (IATE).
 I adhere to a strict code of ethics and attend weekly clinical supervision.
 I have full professional insurance cover and an up-to-date enhanced DBS (Disclosures and Barring Service) certificate.

 Before opting to become a therapist I had several jobs and spent time travelling and working.
 I have always had a keen interest in the arts, and many years ago gained an undergrad degree in photographic art from Falmouth University.
 Whilst I am now a keen wildlife photographer, I continue to be interested in how the arts can help us recognise and move beyond difficult life experiences.
 This interest led me to develop my knowledge on the therapeutic benefits of creating art images by opting to train as a therapist.
 I first studied counselling skills and went on to complete my masters in Integrative psychotherapy.